telefonicaid/thinking-cities/docs/index.md

 ## FIWARE Components

-FIWARE IoT Stack is based on FIWARE components in order to provide its functionality.
+FIWARE IoT Stack is based on the following FIWARE components in order to provide its functionality:

 - Device Backend Gateway (IDAS)
 - Context Broker (Orion)